 African Diaspora, Ph.D.

-A curated blog highlighting scholarship and scholars in the field of Atlantic African diaspora history.
+A curated blog highlighting scholarship in the field of Atlantic African diaspora history.
 Run by Jessica Marie Johnson (JHU), along with Kidada Williams (Wayne State) and Ana-Lucia Araujo (Howard).

-Started by Sharon Marcus and Caitlin Zaloom, provides new online space for intellectual debates across a range of topics—including fiction, TV, film, technology, and the environment—as well as crowdsourced syllabi on contemporary political issues.
+Started by Sharon Marcus and Caitlin Zaloom, provides new online space for intellectual debates across a range of topics—including fiction, TV, film, technology, and the environment—as well as crowdsourced syllabi on contemporary politics.

 News and commentary on Caribbean culture, literature, and the arts, including new books, journal issues, and conference calls for papers.